fredmaya/Wine-me-Up-/README.md

 ### Tech Stack

-My plan is to use MySQL and express in the server side.
+MySQL and express in the server side.
 React, and maybe bootstrap in the front end.

 ### APIs